MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/add-users.md

     - Choose whether you want to  send the password in email when the user has been added.

 4. In the **Assign product licenses** pane, select the location and the appropriate license for the user.
 If you don't have any licenses available, you can still add a user and buy additional licenses.
-Choose **Next**.
+Select **Next**.

 5. In the **Optional settings** page, expand **Roles** if you want to make this user an admin, and expand **Profile info** if you want to add additional information about the user.

-6. Choose **Next**, review your new user's settings, make any changes you like, and then choose **Finish adding**.
+6. Select **Next**, review your new user's settings, make any changes you like, and then select **Finish adding**.

 ### Use the old admin center to add users